Skip to main content

 Luckily, there’s a lot you can do to keep your beloved pup from sipping tree water.
 You can use many at-home tricks that will only take a couple of seconds out of your day.
 Despite the slight inconvenience, it will keep your pooch safe — and maybe even save his life.
 It’s worth it, don’t you think?

-Hydration is always important, but it can keep a dog from looking for water in places they shouldn’t
+Hydration is always important, and it can keep a dog from looking for water in places they shouldn’t

 Of course, you can start by ensuring your fur baby always has plenty of fresh water.
 This might discourage him from trying out the Christmas tree water, but a curious pup may still be tempted.